Have you seen advertisements like this lately?

 If this unnerving statement is from an unknown website, don’t click the link.

 Today, we’d like to address the flood of scams we’re seeing during COVID-19.

-These masks, ordered in February, arrived paper-thin.
+These masks, ordered during the pandemic, arrived paper-thin.

 This mask arrived as a spandex cut-out.